durrantlab/autogrow4/tutorial/TUTORIAL.md

    - Column 2: ligand name/identifier (1 WORD, NO SPACES)

 We strongly recommend thoroughly checking that each molecule in each library matches the intended functional group.
 If a ligand does not match the intended functional group the reaction will fail and it will slow the process of mutant creation.

 #### Running Custom Reactions

 Running a custom reaction library requires 4 parameters to be set:

-1. rxn_library
+1. `rxn_library`
-2. rxn_library_file
+2. `rxn_library_file`
-3. function_group_library
+3. `function_group_library`
-4. complementary_mol_directory
+4. `complementary_mol_directory`

 Submission through .json format:

-- Where JSON is located at: `/PATH_TO/To/json_file_with_variable.json`
+- Where JSON is located at `/PATH_TO/To/json_file_with_variable.json`
-- Where reaction library JSON file is located at:
+- Where reaction library JSON file is located at `/PATH_TO/rxn_library_file.json`
-  `/PATH_TO/rxn_library_file.json`
-- Where function group JSON file is located at:
+- Where function group JSON file is located at `/PATH_TO/function_group_library.json`
-  `/PATH_TO/function_group_library.json`
-- Where directory of SMI for complementary libraries is located at:
+- Where directory of SMI for complementary libraries is located at `/PATH_TO/complementary_mol_directory/`
-  `/PATH_TO/complementary_mol_directory/`

 ```json